 The iOS SDK does not run on Windows, so nothing to do here.
 Still want to build for iOS, though?
 Check out Package, part of the Ionic Cloud.

-We’ll need to download Java from their website.
-The install puts Java in your
+We’ll need to download and install the Java JDK from their website.

 Next, inside the new